 Receipt date — When the gift was receipted

-Receipt amount — The tax-deductible amount of the gift, such as minus the value of any benefits the donor received
+Receipt amount — The tax-deductible amount of the gift, such as the gift amount minus the value of any benefits the donor received

 Receipt number — The number of the receipt the donor received